 Can’t I Just Throw the Herbs in a Pot?

 Nope.
 Marshmallow works best when it goes through a cold extraction.
-Licorice is a hearty root, so a simple 5-minute steep time won’t release its beneficial properties… it needs to be simmered and steeped for a minimum of 4 hours.
+Licorice is a hearty root, so a simple 5-minute steep time won’t release its beneficial properties… it needs to be simmered for a minimum of 10 minutes (called a decoction).
 It’s not quite as simple as recipes that just throw everything in together, then voilà, tea, but it’s still easy.

 When a sore throat strikes, I use the herbal throat spray first and make this tea for later in the day.
 You can also buy a store-bought herbal sore throat tea, but the long steep is still recommended.